 Another very pretty hybrid is 'Beryl,' rather taller than cyclataz and a good deal later, as it is a Poeticus cross.
 It is a very good doer and increases rapidly.
-It has the deepest coloured cup of any cyclamineus hybrid raised so far, but the colours burns quickly in the open.
+It has the deepest coloured cup of any cyclamineus hybrid raised so far, but the colour burns quickly in the open.
+A hybrid of my own raising, 'Perconger,' comes next in point of colouring, I think, but it is rather tall, 9 inches.
+It is, however, about the most free-flowering Narcissus I know, nearly every bulb producing three or four blooms.